radhesh1/rsh/crates/rsh-parser/README.md

-# nu-parser, the rsh parser
+# rs-parser, the rsh parser

 rsh's parser is a type-directed parser, meaning that the parser will use type information available during parse time to configure the parser.
 This allows it to handle a broader range of techniques to handle the arguments of a command.